DavidCEllis/SplitGuides/readme.md

-# SplitNotes 2 #
+# SplitGuides #

 **Speedrun notes with markdown and html formatting**

-SplitNotes2 is an application for displaying speedrun notes in sync with livesplit.
+SplitGuides is an application for displaying speedrun notes in sync with livesplit.
 Requires *livesplit server* to be running.

 There is now a server version included to allow reading from a browser on another device.